Economics, University of Hamburg

 What advice would you give to a student who are considering the MSc Finance & Accounting?

 MSc Finance & Accounting offers the best of both worlds.
 It is highly quantitative, covering markets and corporate finance topics which are relevant for a career in mergers and acquisitions.
 However, it also gives you the tools for other jobs outside of the classic investment banking front office roles.

-The course is well-structured and has a good induction period where you get to meet you class mates, make good friends and build a superb network.
-My advice during the programme would be to take part in as many extra activities and courses as possible.
+The programme is well-structured and has a good induction period where you get to meet you class mates, make good friends and build a superb network.
+My advice during the programme would be to take part in as many extra activities and electives as possible.
 Try to engage with professors outside of class as well to benefit from their experience.